ibm-cloud-docs/loadbalancer-service/faqs.md

 This section contains answers to some frequently asked questions about the {{site.data.keyword.loadbalancer_full}} Service.

 ## How many load balancing options are available in IBM Cloud?
+{: #options}
 {: faq}
+{: support}

 For a detailed comparison of IBM's Load Balancer offerings, refer to [Explore Load Balancers](/docs/infrastructure/loadbalancer-service?topic=loadbalancer-service-explore).

 ## Can I use a different DNS name for my load balancer?
+{: #dns}
 {: faq}
+{: support}

 While the auto-assigned DNS name for the load balancer is not customizable, you can add a CNAME (Canonical Name) record that points your preferred DNS name to the auto-assigned load balancer DNS name.

 For example, if your account number is 123456, your load balancer is deployed in `dal09` datacenter and its name is `myapp`, the auto-assigned load balancer DNS name is `myapp-123456-dal09.lb.bluemix.net`.
 Your preferred DNS name is `www.myapp.com`.
-You may add a CNAME record (via the DNS provider that you use to manage myapp.com) pointing `www.myapp.com` to the load balancer DNS name myapp-12345-dal09.lb.bluemix.net`.
+You may add a CNAME record (via the DNS provider that you use to manage myapp.com) pointing `www.myapp.com` to the load balancer DNS name `myapp-12345-dal09.lb.bluemix.net`.

 ## What's the maximum number of virtual ports I can define with my load balancer service?
+{: #max}
 {: faq}
+{: support}

 While trying to create a new load balancer service, you may define up to two virtual ports.
 You can define additional virtual ports after the service is created.
 The maximum number of virtual ports allowed is 10.